 Check Price on Amazon →

-The Fellowes 21103 is the traditional desktop easel approach: a plastic stand that holds documents at an angled reading position beside your monitor, at a price that makes it disposable.
-At $19, it is a genuine buy-it-and-forget-about-it purchase.
+The Fellowes 21103 is the straightforward option: a plastic easel that holds documents at a reading angle beside your monitor, at a price where you just buy it.
+At $19 with a three-year warranty, it’s a proper buy-and-forget purchase.

-The 125-sheet capacity is large enough for any single document you are likely to reference.
-The removable line guide helps track your position down a page.
-The easel design adjusts to a few different angles, though the range is narrower than the Fellowes Pro Series.
+The 125-sheet capacity is large enough for any single document you’re likely to reference.
+The removable line guide tracks your position down the page.
+The easel adjusts to a few angle positions, though the range is narrower than the Pro Series.
+The platinum plastic build is functional rather than premium — fine for what it is.

-Best For: Occasional paper reference work, home office users on a tight accessories budget.
+Best for: Occasional paper reference work, home offices on a tight accessories budget, people who want something functional without overthinking it.

 Check Price on Amazon